Church of Iceland: Organisation

-The church has one diocese with two suffragan bishops and 12 deaneries (prófastsdæmi).
+The church has one diocese with two suffragan bishops and 12 deaneries.

 Assembly and Council

 On 1 January 1998, a new law came into effect defining the status of the Evangelical Lutheran Church of Iceland and its relations to the government.
 The annual Church Assembly (Kirkjuþing) is now the highest legislative authority of the church, making most church law previously enacted by the Alþing.
 The Kirkjuþing has 29 elected representatives, 12 ordained and 17 lay-people, and a lay President.

 The highest executive authority is the Church Council, Kirkjuráð, with two clergy and two lay-persons elected by the Kirkjuþing, and presided over by the Bishop of Iceland.
 The Bishop's Office in Church House in Reykjavík also serves as the office of the Kirkjuráð.
 Besides dealing with financial matters and personnel, it also has departments of education and diaconia, ecumenical affairs, church and society and communication.
 The church's publishing house is also situated in Church House.